 In Africa, the Mandrill (Mandrillus sphinx) is native to west central Africa, occupying territories in countries like Cameroon, Gabon, and the Democratic Republic of the Congo.
 These large, colorful primates thrive in tropical rainforests and reside in large social groups.

-Baboons, on the other hand, have a broader distribution across Africa.
+Baboons, on the other hand, are broader-reaching across Africa.
 For instance, female Olive Baboons (Papio anubis) develop red bottoms during their mating season.
 They inhabit savannas, grasslands, and woodlands throughout the continent’s central, eastern, and southern regions.

-The Western Red Colobus (Piliocolobus badius) is an example of a species found in coastal West Africa, living predominantly within tropical rainforests.
-They share habitats with other primates like the Bay Red Colobus and Upper Guinea Red Colobus.
+The Western Red Colobus (Piliocolobus badius) is a species found in coastal West Africa.
+It lives predominantly within tropical rainforests and shares habitats with other primates like the Bay Red Colobus and Upper Guinea Red Colobus.

 Lastly, in Southeast Asia and Indonesia, the Celebes Crested Macaque (Macaca nigra) can be found inhabiting the northeastern part of the Sulawesi island in Indonesia.
 Their habitat consists of tropical rainforests and mangroves.
 While known for their distinctive crests, Celebes Crested Macaques also exhibit reddish butts similar to their African counterparts.